 is an opportunity for senior students to try out post-secondary education in a college setting while completing a high school diploma.
-Career options include human services (police foundations, personal service worker, early childhood educator, etc.), manufacturing or construction sector, as well as environmental recreation and/or management positions.
+Career options include human services (police foundations, personal service worker, early childhood educator, etc.), manufacturing or construction.
 School Within a College is a great option for students between 17 and 20 years of age who have outgrown the high school environment.
 Ideally, students require only 5 to 10 credits to get their high school diploma in order to be eligible for the program.
 See your guidance counsellor for more information.